seantuan/wows_dispersion_mapping/README.md

 5. Start recording, please make sure there's no shots entering the FoV during the start and the end of the recorded video.

 ## Todo list
-* Fully examine the shell tracking system.
+* Examine the shell tracking system.
 * Make the tracking coefficients self-adoptable.
+* Make the kalman filter more stubborn to rapid changes.
+* Adding direction of shell to the cost function of Hungarian algorithm.